pythonindia/wye/CONTRIBUTING.md

 # Contributing

 All contributions are much welcome and greatly appreciated!
-Expect to be credited for you effort.
+Expect to be credited for your effort.

 ## General